gwiam/awt_atoyom/porting_legbot.md

             - implement time delays for execution of StartWakeUp and TurnNavMeshAndGunOn
             - although _enter_tree is the true equivalent of Awake, _ready works better
         - more details under "porting_scripts"
+    - use a signal to enable the navigation and the gun
     - reimplement navigation
         - adding navigationsagend3d
         - changing main legbot node to characterbody3d